Sewdohe/NeoCode/readme.md

 of init.lua.
 At the end of the plugin loading of the main init.lua, it will call all of your custom configs.
 These files are not tracked by git and therefor will persist even when you grab the newest updates from the github repo!

-## State of project
-This project is literally brand new, and I am working on it alone.
-Some things may not work, and I may not have all the dependecies listed as they should be...if something is missing, please let me know.

 ## Commonly Used Keybinds: